 - Allotment size:

-a) Is the block large enough or suitable to cater for the size of home you wish to build?
-Especially if it’s a single storey home (in most cases you can only build on 60% of the lot)
+a) Is the block large enough or suitable to cater to the size of the home you wish to build?
+Especially if it’s a single-story home (in most cases you can only build on 60% of the lot)

 b) Consider the width of the lot based on the front façade and style of home you wish to build

-a) Contour of land in general terms means the fall in the land.
+a) The contour of the land in general terms means the fall in the land.
 Does it fall to the front, rear or side to side?
-Falls in land can have effect on what you wish to build especially if you want to build to the boundary, as there is a max height of 3.2m on the boundary
+Falls inland can have an effect on what you wish to build especially if you want to build to the boundary, as there is a max height of 3.2m on the boundary

-a) Always consider the direction of north on the lot and ensure it will work with the style of home you want to build.
-Ideally, good designs will have the living areas windows facing to the northerly direction to have a more energy efficient home.
-Ideally, lots that have north direction to the sides of the allotment or to the rear of the property will be better suited to your standard designs.
+a) Always consider the direction of the north on the lot and ensure it will work with the style of home you want to build.
+Ideally, good designs will have the living area windows facing to the northerly direction to have a more energy-efficient home.
+Ideally, lots that have the north direction to the sides of the allotment or to the rear of the property will be better suited to your standard designs.

 - Specific design guidelines and body corporate fees:

 a) Many new subdivisions these days have specific design guidelines that need to be adhered to and in most cases require developer approval of your design before you can submit for building permits.
 Always ensure that you read these conditions and understand how they will affect the style type and home you wish to build (if in doubt, seek some professional advice from your building designer).

 b) There is the occasional subdivision these days that have a body corporate attached to them which incurs an additional fee that you are required to pay on top of your standard council rates.